Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-The management theory of Michael Porter, an American businessman and Harvard professor, offers a practical framework.
-It has helped numerous organizations navigate the complexities of today’s business landscape.
-Porter’s insights and models, including value chain analysis and the Five Forces, provide a roadmap for achieving a sustainable competitive advantage.
+The management theory of Michael Porter, an American academic and Harvard professor, offers a practical framework that has helped countless organizations navigate today’s competitive business landscape.
+Porter’s insights and models — including value chain analysis and the Five Forces — provide a roadmap for achieving a sustainable competitive advantage.

-When they understand and apply Porter’s principles, organizations can make informed decisions.
-They can also identify competitive advantages and drive their businesses toward long-term growth and profitability.
+When businesses understand and apply Porter’s principles, they can make more informed strategic decisions, identify competitive advantages and drive long-term growth and profitability.

 FYIDid you know

-Popular management theories are a way to gain actionable frameworks for improving business processes, fostering innovation and achieving long-term organizational success.
+Popular management theories offer actionable frameworks that help businesses improve processes, foster innovation and support long-term success.

 The management theory of Michael Porter

-Rita McGrath, a strategy professor at Columbia Business School as well as a C-suite strategist and author, emphasized Porter’s influence.
-“As one of the ‘Lords of Strategy,’ as [business journalist] Walter Kiechel called [Porter], his ideas had a profound influence, both on the academic field of strategy and with practitioners,” McGrath explained.
+Rita McGrath, a strategy professor at Columbia Business School and a C-suite strategist and author, emphasized Porter’s influence.
+“As one of the ‘Lords of Strategy,’ as business journalist Walter Kiechel called [Porter], his ideas had a profound influence, both on the academic field of strategy and among practitioners,” McGrath explained.

-Porter’s theory focuses on several models, the most practical of which are value chain analysis and the Five Forces Model.
+Porter’s theory focuses on several models, the most practical of which are value chain analysis and the Five Forces model.
+Here’s a closer look at each.

 Value chain analysis

-Through value chain analysis, Porter defined effective supply chain management.
-He presents a model that categorizes the activities that form a company’s product-delivery system as either primary or support activities; it shows how they work together to build profit.
+Through value chain analysis, Michael Porter defined how businesses can manage their supply chains more effectively.
+He presents a model that categorizes the activities that form a company’s product-delivery system as either primary or support activities; it shows how they work together to generate profit.

 According to Porter, the five key activities that result in higher profits are: